susanyang17/doc/dev-ref/Control_Components.md

   - Line 3,4: If you specify nothing in `@Wire`, ZK will use the variable name as a component's id to look for matching component in the ZUL page.
-In our case, ZK will try to find a Spreadsheet component whose id is `ss` in index.zul.
+In this case, ZK will try to find a Spreadsheet component whose id is `ss` in index.zul.
-  - Line 7: Override this method to write initializing codes in it.
+  - Line 7: Override this method to write initializing code in it.
   - Line 8: Remember to call `super.doAfterCompose()` before you
-    accessing components because parent class wires components for you.
+    access components because parent class wires the components for you.

 ## Set Spreadsheet Properties by API